wolfatthegate/wolfatthegate/README.md

 - 👀 I’m interested in anything that are not on daily news.
 - 🌱 I’m currently learning how to survive.
 - 📫 How to reach me => Fork my repositories.
-- 🐈‍⬛ I hired an illuminated cat because I cannot afford to subscribe github services.
+- 🐈‍⬛ I hired an illuminated cat to keep tracks of my changes because I cannot afford to subscribe github services.

 <!---
 wolfatthegate/wolfatthegate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.